 The aspects of a Punjabi wedding that always raises a chuckle with the L.A.
 Stretch Limos staff include the limousine viewing and the booking form.
 When booking a stretch limousine for their big day, unlike an English wedding, it is not the decision of the Bride and Groom to book a stretch limousine, it is a family affair.
-At the viewing, there a minimum of 4-6 decision makers – mums, dads, brothers, uncles all arrive to inspect the limousine and then each try and negotiate a discount!
+At the viewing, there a minimum of 4-6 decision makers – mum, dad, brothers, sisters, uncles all arrive to inspect the limousine and then each try and negotiate a separate and greater discount!
 Experience teaches us that a Punjabi wedding is never going to run to time and be a simple 12 hour hire, so we try to focus on making the family aware that additional hours will incur additional costs at an hourly charge….but the booking party always focus on a low initial price, rather than the overall booking value!

-Overall, the Sikh/Punjabi weddings are extravagant, flamboyant and joyous affairs – with bright colours, infectiously loud music, dancing and alcohol aplenty and a fabulous array of food.
-With our limousines making the transport journeys as luxurious as possible, the whole event is often a great day for our chauffeurs who help to ensure the day is a memorable one for not only the bride and groom, but also for the vast array of family and friends.Contact our team today to learn more about our wedding car rental services.
+Overall, Punjabi weddings are extravagant, flamboyant and joyous affairs – with bright colours, infectiously loud music, dancing and a fabulous array of food.
+With our limousines making the transport journeys as luxurious as possible, the whole event is often a great day for our chauffeurs who help to ensure the day is a memorable one for not only the bride and groom, but also for the vast array of family and friends.